itsananderson/node-web-server-cli/README.md

-web-server
+Web Server
 ==========

-Basic static Node web server based on the one built into angular-seed
+Basic static Node web server based on the one built into [angular-seed](https://github.com/angular/angular-seed)

 Aliases
 -------